strimzi/strimzi.github.io/_posts/2026-02-18-strimzicon2026-announcement.md

 * [Shubham Rawat](https://www.linkedin.com/in/shubhamrwt/) (Senior Software Engineer @IBM)
 * [Neeraj Laad](https://uk.linkedin.com/in/neeraj-laad) (Software Architect @IBM)

-The committee members will leverage their experience and knowledge on the project as users and contributors in order to select the best proposals and make an awesome agenda.
+The committee members will leverage their experience and knowledge on the project as users and contributors in order to select the best proposals and build an awesome agenda.

 ### Join us, propose your session or register to attend!